• Skip to main content

 Step 2 – Create RightPage Exercise

-The screenshot below shows what is required:
+The table below shows what is required:

 Step 3 – Everyone Votes